Stock Market Timeline

 The only thing for certain in the stock market is there will be ups and there will be downs.
-When you compare our method to the traditional long-term stock and mutual fund investing strategies, you’ll see that there are absolutely no guarantees that the market’s performance will match up with your expectations.
+When you compare the Bank On Yourself method to stock and mutual fund investing strategies, you’ll realize that there are absolutely no guarantees that the market’s performance will match up with your expectations.
 You’ll always be in for some surprises.

-And there’s a dirty little secret Wall Street doesn’t want you to know: studies show that the typical equity mutual fund investor has actually lost 1% a year, over the last 20 years, after adjusting for inflation.
-(Source: DALBAR 2008 Quantitative Analysis of Investor Behavior) This simply isn’t the case with Bank On Yourself.
+And there’s a dirty little secret Wall Street doesn’t want you to know: Studies show that the average equity mutual fund investor has earned only 4.3% annually for the past 30 years after adjusting for inflation!
+Asset allocation investors have had essentially no growth after adjusting for inflation.
+And fixed income investors actually lost ground even before factoring in inflation.
+(Source: DALBAR 2023 Quantitative Analysis of Investor Behavior)

-Bank on Yourself
+Bank On Yourself

 Stocks and Mutual Funds

-Investors have no way to predict the value of their investments at any given point in time
+Investors have no way to predict the value of their investments at any given point in time.

 2. Is your principal protected during a market correction?

-Bank on Yourself
+Bank On Yourself

 Stocks and Mutual Funds

-You can lose part or all of your principal in a stock market correction
+You can lose part or all of your principal in a stock market correction.

 3. Are your gains locked in during a market downturn?

-Bank on Yourself
+Bank On Yourself

 Stocks and Mutual Funds

-You can lose part or all of your gains in a market downturn
+You can lose part or all of your gains in a market downturn.

 4. Are your results dependent on luck, skill, or guesswork?

-Bank on Yourself
+Bank On Yourself

 Stocks and Mutual Funds